Skip to Main Content

 three men laughing while looking at a laptopStaying Social

 Working remotely can be isolating or lonely.
 Make sure you keep in touch with your peers and friends.
+If you feel like you need some extra support, check out:

-Make use of these chat tools and applications to connect with your friends and peers.
+Make use of chat tools and applications to connect with your friends and peers.
 They are a great way to check-in with each other and keep in touch.
 The conversation doesn't just have to be study-related.
 When studying remotely, it is important to keep socially connected with others.

 However, you don't need to use social media to stay in touch.
 These apps can be overwhelming and keeping up with everything that is going on can cause anxiety.
 So find something that works for you, call friends or family on the phone or even write them a letter.

-If you used to meet up at the library or local coffee shop with friends to discuss work, then why not partner up with someone as a digital study buddy?
+If you like to meet up at the library or local coffee shop with friends to discuss work, then why not partner up with someone as a digital study buddy?
 You can start your day by setting goals, and check-in with each other regularly to monitor progress.
 Having someone else knowing what you are up to can really help you stay motivated and is a first port of call if you are finding anything difficult or want to share any questions.

 If you are used to working a library or coffee shop and find it difficult to study on your own, you could study alongside Thomas Frank.
 He filmed himself work for an hour.
 That's it, just reading and typing and no chat: